Guts (Berserk)

-Guts (ガッツ, Gattsu) is a fictional character and the protagonist from the manga Berserk by Kentaro Miura.
+Guts (ガッツ, Gattsu) is a fictional character and the protagonist of the manga series Berserk, created by Kentaro Miura.
 Guts is a mercenary who travels from company to company and companionship to companionship.
 After meeting Griffith, Guts is defeated in battle by Griffith and is forced to join the Band of the Hawk as the latter proclaims he now "owns" him.
 The dynamic and turbulent relationship between Guts and Griffith, the leader of the Band of the Hawk, forms the primary focus of the manga.
 After the events of the Eclipse, during which he loses his left forearm and right eye, Guts seeks revenge on Griffith.

 The character has also appeared in the animated adaptations of Berserk as well as video games with multiple voice actors.
-Miura conceptualized Guts' character while they were an assistant to George Morikawa.
-He mentions multiple influences including Fist of the North Star, Dororo, Mad Max, Conan the Barbarian, among others.
+Miura conceptualized Guts' character while he was an assistant to George Morikawa.
+He mentioned multiple influences including Kenshiro from Fist of the North Star, Conan the Barbarian, Dororo, and Mad Max, among others.

 Critical response to Guts has been highly positive.
-Guts has been praised for the themes he embodies as a result of his tragic backstory and how he becomes an anti-hero in the process, to the point of being of one of the most iconic characters in manga and anime.
+Guts has been praised for the themes he embodies as a result of his tragic backstory and how he becomes an anti-hero in the process, to the point of being one of the most iconic characters in manga and anime.

 Creation and design

 While briefly working as an assistant to George Morikawa at 18, Kentaro Miura had already planned some ideas for Berserk's development, having a dark warrior with a gigantic sword illustrated in his portfolio who would later become the first conception of Guts.

 Miura stated that the inspiration for the series' title was diffuse at the time of creation.
 He did not have information about the berserkers or the Berserker Armor (which first appeared in the 222nd chapter) planned out from the start.
 He chose the word, telling himself that "its mysterious aspect would stick well".
-Miura said that the title was connected to Guts’s imagery, influenced by Mad Max's eponymous character, further elaborating: "In short, starting from a world with a dark hero who is burning for revenge, prompts you to imagine a rabid character.
+Miura said that the title was connected to Guts's imagery, influenced by Mad Max's eponymous character, further elaborating: "In short, starting from a world with a dark hero who is burning for revenge, prompts you to imagine a rabid character.
 When, guided by his anger, he will pour out this rage on overpowered enemies, we must insist on his fanaticism if you want to stay consistent.
 That’s why I thought "Berserk" would make a perfect title to represent my universe".